svenvg93/GitBook/docker/proxies/cloudflare-tunnels.md

 > Replace `<cloudflared>` with the IP Address of your Cloudflared instance.

-To apply all the configuration changes we made we need to Prometheus.
+Restart Prometheus to apply the changes:

 ```bash
 docker restart prometheus
 ```

-#### Grafana Dashboard
+## Grafana Dashboard

-You can import this [Dashboard](https://github.com/svenvg93/Grafana-Dashboard/tree/master/cloudflare\_tunnel) to get started.
+You can import an existing cAdvisor Grafana dashboard to quickly start visualizing your container metrics.

+### Download the Dashboard

+You can download the dashboard JSON file from this [GitHub repository](https://github.com/svenvg93/Grafana-Dashboard/tree/master/cloudflare\_tunnel).

+### Import the Dashboard into Grafana

+1. Open your Grafana instance and go to Dashboards > Import.
+2. Upload the downloaded JSON file.
+3. Choose the correct Prometheus datasource.

 ### Logging

-For the Logging you can either use Promtail or Grafana Alloy to grab the log file to be sent to Grafana Loki.
+For logging, you can use either Promtail or Grafana Alloy to send log files to Grafana Loki.

-#### Directory
+#### Create Logging Directory

-Because cloudflared a rootless container we need make the directory and give it the needed rights
+Since Cloudflared runs as a rootless container, create a directory for logs:

 ```bash
 sudo mkdir /var/log/cloudflared
 sudo chown 65532:65532 /var/log/cloudflared
 ```

-#### Docker Configuration
+#### Enable Logging in Docker Configuration

-In order to enable the logging we need to add the environment variables below to the `docker-compose.yml`.
+Add the following environment variables to your `docker-compose.yml`:

 ```yaml
 environment: